 Three, scientific research and advancements have made us much more knowledgeable about the brain and human behavior.
-For example, the brain’s number one job is to ensure our We try to protect our security by overcoming our fears and defending our ego.
+For example, the brain’s number one job is to ensure our safety.
+We try to protect our security by overcoming our fears and defending our ego.
 If we’re to be open-minded, collaborative, and innovative at work, we need to feel safe and included, rather than excluded.
 Swaggering leaders tend to instill more fear—even if they’re admirable for their smarts, confidence, and style.

 Today’s ecosystem is much more suited for well-socialized dogs, a la humble leaders.

 When you’re a humble leader, you’ve adopted “a mindset about oneself that is open-minded, self-accurate, and ‘not at all about me,’ and that enables one to embrace the world as it ‘is’ in the pursuit of human excellence,” explained authors Edward Hess and Katherine Ludwig in their 2017 book, Humility Is the New Smart: Rethinking Human Excellence in the Smart Machine Age.

 Furthermore, leaders with humility know they can’t know it all.
 They are comfortable with not knowing.
 They encourage constant learning, discovering, and connecting with others.